NekrobaDA/Pokemon_Crystal_Cross/README.md

 -Experience from battling has been increased<br/>
 -Johto gym teams have been altered, and have rematch teams post E4<br/>
 -Pokemon learnsets and movepools expanded; added evolution moves<br/>
+-Some pokemon have received stat buffs<br/>
 -13+ static weekly encounter pokemon, 2 for each day of the week<br/>
--game corner pokemon prizes altered; all pokemon attainable without trading<br/>
+-Game corner pokemon prizes altered; all pokemon attainable without trading<br/>
+-Pokemon stats screen altered; happiness and met location info added<br/>
 -Sevii island region added, accessible via vermillion port<br/>
--converted to the 16 bit branch to host more than 253 pokemon<br/>
+-Converted to the 16 bit branch to host more than 253 pokemon<br/>

-Work in progress/to do:
+Work in progress/to do:<br/>
 -Galarian birds need backsprites<br/>
--Sevii islands lack npcs and house interiors<br/>
+-Sevii islands and Catallia lack npcs and house interiors<br/>
 -finish seperating blocksets for johto, revamp some maps<br/>
 -Place Nara between Violet and Azela, add npcs<br/>
 -sprite bonsly, mantyke, happiny, baby kangashkan; alolan sandslash backsprite<br/>